iamtalwinder/blog/data/blog/working-with-csv-file-in-nodejs.md

 lastmod: '2022-08-01'
 tags: ['nodejs', 'csv', 'csv-parser', 'csv-stringify']
 draft: false
-summary: 'An overview of how to read and write CSV files in Nodejs'
+summary: 'An overview of how to read and write CSV files in Nodejs.'
 layout: PostSimple
 canonicalUrl: https://talwinder.tech/blog/working-with-csv-file-in-nodejs
 ---